yhasansenyurt/Python-Assignments---Python-Odevleri/README.md

 # Data Analysis:
 - Data analysis with pandas, numpy and matplotlib.
 (Corona virus datas according to countries, employer datas..)

+# Data Type Converter:
+- The program that converts inputs which are taken from .txt file (signed, unsigned and float number) into binary number by using some algorithms and processes below.
+- Rounding.
+- Denormalized number adjustment.

 # Data,NLP,Beautiful Soup, Machine Learning and Database:
 - Data analysis of BIST 100 with pandas, numpy and matplotlib.